cheekyed/CourseAssessments/README.md

 ############Requirements###################

-only works with course outlines from business school
+Only works with course outlines from UNSW business school

 python3